The countdown has begun…

 Takeover Day 2014

-We had a fantastic Takeover Day on the 21st November 2014.
+We had a fantastic Takeover Day on 21 November 2014.
 Over 140 museums, galleries and archives ran an event and more than 4,000 children took part across England.

 To get free resources sent out for the children and young people involved please click here

 Take a look at our reports, resources and case studies to inspire you for your event.
 If you’d like hard copies of our resources please get in touch.

 To read all of Kids in Museums Takeover Day Resources download the Takeover Day Factsheets Pack